 Medication-assisted treatment for a minimum of 30 days in residential treatment away from triggers and stressors can be a powerful kick start to a strong and healthy recovery.

-What is Residential Therapy?
+What Happens in Residential Treatment Therapy?

-Residential therapy provides the unique opportunity to have access to an individualized therapy plan and be away from the influences, stressors, and other aspects of your life so you can fully focus on recovery and self improvement.
+Residential treatment therapy provides the unique opportunity to have access to an individualized therapy plan and be away from the influences, stressors, and other aspects of your life so you can fully focus on recovery and self improvement.
 Residential therapies include CBT, DBT, Relapse Prevention, and an array of other therapy methods to ensure lasting recovery and empowerment.

 Cognitive Behavioral Therapy